d-m-g/supercell-hackathon-2025/README.md

 - Elixir-based resource management system
 - AI opponents with configurable difficulty
 - Comprehensive replay recording system
-- Advanced analysis and visualization tools

 ## Game Rules

 - **Card Distribution**: Decks are randomly generated and shuffled for fair distribution
 - **Card Usage**: Cards can be reused (they return to hand after being played)
-- **Unit Limit**: Each player can have up to 4 units on the field at once
+- **Unit Limit**: Each player can have up to 3 units on the field at once
 - **Card Placement**: Players can only place units 1-2 spaces from their tower
 - **Movement & Combat**:
   - Units can either move OR attack in a turn, not both